 Garam masala can be used as the only spice mix for a dish, or be combined with other spices and seasonings.

-Many different recipes exist for garam masala.
+Many different recipies exist for garam masala.
 Some recipes intend to create a very balanced spice mix, while others allow one or two flavours to dominate and let the others play supporting roles.

 The ingredients are usually dry roasted before being ground together.

-Examples of very common ingredients in garam masala are cloves, cumin, coriander, cinnamon or cassia bark, mace, green cardamom pods, black cardamom pods, fennel, black peppercorns, and white peppercorns.
+Exemples of very common ingredients in garam masala are cloves, cumin, coriander, cinnamon or cassia bark, mace, green cardamom pods, black cardamom pods, fennel, black pepper corns, and white pepper corns.

 Star anise, chilli pepper, dagad phool, kababchini, and asafoetida are all examples of less commonly used ingredients for garam masala.